-[authentication_cache]
+[cache]

-This section contains the settings that determine how soon after performing a 2FA/MFA authentication the user must repeat the authentication when opening a new session.
+This section contains the settings that determine how soon after performing an Okta authentication must the user repeat the authentication when opening a new session.

-After the first Okta authentication of the user, SPS will not request a new Okta authentication from the user as long as the new authentications happen within soft_timeout seconds from each other.
-After the hard_timeout expires (measured from the first Okta login of the user), SPS will request a new Okta authentication.
+After the first Okta authentication of the user, SPS will not request a new Okta authentication from the user as long as the new authentications would happen within soft timeout seconds from each other.
+After the hard timeout expires (measured from the first Okta login of the user), SPS will request a new Okta authentication.

-In other words, after opening the first session and authenticating on Okta, the user can keep opening other sessions without having to authenticate again on Okta as long as the time between opening any two sessions is less than soft_timeout, but must authenticate on Okta if hard_timeout expires.
+In other words, after opening the first session and authenticating on Okta, the user can keep opening other sessions without having to authenticate again on Okta as long as the time between opening any two sessions is less than soft timeout, but must authenticate on Okta if hard timeout expires.

-[authentication_cache]

-soft_timeout=15

-hard_timeout=90
+[cache] soft timeout=15 hard_timeout=90

-conn_limit=5